Information-Theoretic Foundations for Machine Learning: Learning from iid Data

-In this section, we study a nonparameteric data generating process which can be parameterized by a two-layer neural network of \emph{infinite} width.
-While the results we present in this section are limited to a two-layer example, the techniques derived in this section are general enough to be applied to appropriate instances of nonparameteric \emph{deep} neural networks as well.
+In this section, we study a data generating process based on a two-layer neural network of \emph{infinite} width.
+While the results we present in this section are limited to a two-layer architecture, the techniques can be generalized to treat infinite-width MLPs with any number of layers.